Stress Free Tips for Incorporating Universal Design

 Try to figure out what works for everyone.

 What colors will be easy on the eyes and inviting?
 What kind of chairs or furniture will best accommodate all of your users and customers?
-What about bringing in natural daylight with some non-leaking skylights?
-Will it be easier to have dimmed lights versus full-on LED lights to keep your space lit?
 Try and get lots of feedback on what people want from their space from every kind of person you expect to be in attendance.
-The feedback might not be the easiest to digest but you will no doubt notice that there are a lot of common requests –such as that some people don’t like fluorescent, buzzing lights.
+The feedback might not be the easiest to digest but you will no doubt notice that there are a lot of common requests.

 Incorporate an ideal or business focus to help put your brand on it